pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 ---
-title: Demystifying Konnectivity in k8s - Secure Control Plane to Node Communication"
+title: Konnectivity Evolution - From Tunnels to VNet Integration
 author: pit
 date: 2025-08-01
 categories: [Blogging]
-tags: [azure, aks, kubernetes, konnectivity, kubelet, networking, security, admission-webhooks]
+tags: [azure, aks, kubernetes, konnectivity, kubelet, networking, security, admission-webhooks, control plane]
 render_with_liquid: false
 ---

-Hey there 🖖 - Have you ever wondered how the Kubernetes `Control Plane` can reach into your cluster and execute commands, stream logs, or call webhooks without having direct network access to your nodes?
+Hey there 🖖 - Have you ever wondered how a managed kubernetes `Control Plane` can reach into your cluster and execute commands, stream logs, or call webhooks without having direct network access to your nodes?
 This might seem tricky in cloud-managed Kubernetes platforms like GKE, EKS, or AKS where the worker nodes usually sit behind private IPs, NAT gateways, or firewalls in a customer-managed VNet, but in reality, it’s not 😅

-> The key is a shift to a proxy-based architecture: Instead of the control plane reaching into the cluster, the cluster reaches out to the control plane — thanks to a component called **Konnectivity** service <https://kubernetes.io/docs/tasks/extend-kubernetes/setup-konnectivity/>.
+> The key is a shift to a proxy-based architecture: Instead of the control plane reaching into the cluster, the cluster reaches out to the control plane - thanks to a component called **Konnectivity** service <https://kubernetes.io/docs/tasks/extend-kubernetes/setup-konnectivity/>.
 {: .prompt-tip}

+When managing your own Kubernetes clusters, it's possible to expose the kubelet API via `tcp:10250`, allowing direct communication between the control plane and the nodes.
+However, in provider-managed environments, this approach isn’t feasible due to strict security policies, network limitations, and because the control plane operating entirely within the provider's managed virtual network.

+> Spoiler alert: The ability for the managed control plane to directly connect to cluster nodes is making a comeback with AKS's new API Server VNet Integration feature.
+But we’ll unpack that in more detail later in this blog 😊
+{: .prompt-info}

 ## 🧭 The origin problem: Secure Control Plane to Node Communication